At the bottom of this page you will:

 Every moment, you are evaluating your options.
 In the beginning, there are not that many.
 You are hardly able to react to input (except some reflexes).
 Later, you start to touch things on purpose, to grab and to hold things, after another month you wave things around, and some month later you go "wow!", because you discover that you can let things fall down.
 In the end, you are even able to throw things around and push buttons.

 You learn how to lift and hold up your head to broaden your horizon.
 You turn over on your tummy and lift your head higher and even higher still.
 You make your first attempts to crawl by moving your arms and legs as fast as you can.
 You learn how to turn back from your tummy to your back and later you crawl.
 First backwards, it's easier.
 Later, like a commando soldier with your elbows on the floor.
 That's very hard.
-Finally, you are crawling on your hands keeping your arms straight and taking very much care of the pressure under left and your right hand to hold balance and your head up, your spine straight and your hips in line.
+Finally, you are crawling on your hands keeping your arms straight and taking very much care of the pressure under your left hand and your right hand to hold balance and your head up, your spine straight and your hips in line.
 You realise now that you can sit, being capable of your balance and holding your back straight.

 You can now hold things in a very different way.
 And you find a new way to interact with things too by putting them into your mouth.
 You start to touch surfaces deliberately and feel the different sensations.
 And evaluating your options, you develop more and more programmes about how you can achieve desired outcomes.
 Remember the incredible effort it takes to learn how to stand up - and to walk.
 And learning a language without knowing a language!
 Isn't it crazy how long you need to discover and understand how to use your own body?
 What a complicated product!
 And you manage it without being able to read a manual.